arsyad29/SQL_Danny-s-Diner-Database/README.md

 <br>7.
 Which item was purchased just before the customer became a member?</br>
 <br>8.
 What is the total items and amount spent for each member before they became a member?</br>
 <br>9.
 If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?</br>
-<br>10.
-In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?